About Bow Falls

 However, from looking at the trajectory of the trail, it didn’t seem like something we should be doing late in the day for the purpose of just seeing the waterfall, especially given that it was 3.1 miles return and Julie was pregnant.

 While this trail might have been a worthwhile experience under different circumstances, we were content with the contextual views of the Banff Springs Hotel near this trailhead before turning back and driving to the car park with the easier access (as mentioned above).

-Bow Falls resides in Banff National Park in the province of Alberta.
-It is adminstered by Parks Canada.
+Bow Falls resides in Banff National Park near Banff in the province of Alberta, Canada.
+It is administered by Parks Canada.
 For information or inquiries as well as current conditions, visit their website.